 According to Ion, however, the name comes from Hios, the son of Neptune, at the birth of whom, too much snow (hioni) fell on the island.
 According to a third option by the historian Isidore's, the name Chios comes from the Phoenicians. it means "mastic".

 The island was at times mentioned by other names as well, which was lost in time, such as Pitioussa (because of its pines, as Pitis=Pine), Makris because of its shape (Makri=long) and Aethalia (because of its ancient volcano).
 The archaeological findings (at Ag.
 Galas and Emporios) prove that the island has been inhabited since 6.000 B.C.

-About the city of Chios there is some evidence earlier than the first Ionian colonisation when the lonians from the mainland inhabited Chios around 1000 B.C. and developed it into one of the greatest cities of the ancient times Not only did Chians make a profit by transporting goods from one place to another, but also by trading on their own agricultural and industrial production.
+About the city of Chios, there is some evidence earlier than the first Ionian colonization when the lonians from the mainland inhabited Chios around 1000 B.C. and developed it into one of the greatest cities of the ancient times not only did Chians make a profit by transporting goods from one place to another but also by trading on their own agricultural and industrial production.

 Athineos mentions that the Chians were famous for their ingenuity in cookery and the Chian cooks were dearly sought after.

 Thucydides characterizes the Chians as the "richest among Greeks" and praises the State of their city.